soroush/graphicsmagick/www/INSTALL-windows.rst

   multi-threaded support (the only option for DLL's).

-  To do a build for your requirements, simply go to the configure sub- directory under VisualMagick and open the configure.dsw workspace (for Visual C++ 6.0) or configure.sln (for Visual C++ 7.X or 8.X).
+  To do a build for your requirements, simply go to the configure sub- directory under VisualMagick and open the configure.dsw workspace (for Visual C++ 6.0) or configure.sln (for Visual C++ 7.X through 9.X).
 Set the build configuration to "Release" under the

       "Build..., Set Active Configuration..."  menu.